caomenglong1/measurement-kit/include/measurement_kit/README.md

 ```

 When a task is configured, you can start it using `mk_task_start`.
 This will
-queue the task until the internal runner thread is ready to service it.
+queue the task until previously scheduled tasks have finished running.
 Do not
-attempt to further configure the task using any of the above functions once
+attempt to further configure the task using _any_ of the above functions, once
 a task has been started.
 Doing that will cause `abort()` to be called.

 ```C